 Diamonds may be a girl’s best friend but that doesn’t mean they’re always the easiest pieces to wear.
 Here are a few ways you can incorporate your diamond jewelry into everyday looks to get the most wear out of them and add a little sparkle to your day.

 Less Is More

-Unless you’re specifically going for a maximalist, over-the-top look then it’s a good idea to stick to just one stand-out piece of jewelry when it comes to diamonds.
+Unless you’re specifically going for a maximalist, over-the-top look then it’s a good idea to stick to just stand-out pieces of jewelry when it comes to diamonds.
 This can elevate your look and shows you’ve put thought into each aspect of your outfit as well as the overall feel.
-For example, a diamond necklace can add a touch of elegance without overshadowing your whole outfit
+For example, a diamond necklace can add a touch of elegance without overshadowing your whole outfit.

 Mix and Match